 II.
 LDC Section 25-12-3, (Local Amendments to the Building Code), Section 1612.4.3 Means of Egress provides that normal access to a building shall be by direct connection with an area that is a minimum of one foot above the design flood elevation.
 VARIANCE REQUESTED: The applicant requests a variance to Building Code Section 1612.4.3, to allow the existing converted conditioned area without normal access, either vehicular or pedestrian, to an area that is a minimum of one foot above the design flood elevation.
 The entire lot is in the 25-year and 100-year floodplains.
-The depth of water at the curb line of 207 Heartwood Drive is 4.6 feet and 7.9 feet during the 100-year flood event.
+The depth of water at the curb line of 332 Heartwood Drive would be 3.7 feet and 0.7 feet surrounding the house during the 100-year flood event.